data2health/leaf-edw/RPPR.md

 1. Leaf Code on GitHub under an open source license.
 2. 3-4 successfully run pilots
 3. Evaluation Paper and Manuscript Paper
-4. GitHub repository that successfully allows Leaf to completely independent of any support, troubleshooting, etc. for the CTSA community to deploy and use.
+4. GitHub repository that successfully allows Leaf to be deployed completely independent of any support, troubleshooting, etc. for the CTSA community.

 # Timeline (monthly)
  Due Date | Milestone    | Status     |